-We all have deeply held personal beliefs — many of these we have never questioned.
-Street Epistemology is a conversational method designed to explore such beliefs and our confidence level in them.
+We all hold deeply rooted personal beliefs, many of which we have never questioned.
+Street Epistemology is a conversational technique based on the Socratic method, designed to explore our beliefs and our confidence in them.

 Street Epistemology is a conversational tool that helps people reflect on the quality of their reasons and the reliability of their methods used to derive their confidence level in their deeply-held beliefs.